terrario-js/terrario/README.md

 [Try it out!](https://npm.runkit.com/terrario)

 - simple APIs
-- stateful parsing is supported
+- stateful parsing is supported ⚙
+- zero dependency ✨

 The Terrario is inspired by PEG.js, Parsimmon, etc.